Syndrizzle/synapse/README.md

 `7.` If everything goes as planned, the server won't hiccup, and you can visit `localhost:3000` to check it out.
 If you do not see it, check if there's something wrong in the logs.

 ## 🚀 Deploy
-- As stated above, this proudly runs on [Coolify](https://coolify.io/).
-I do not support or endorse vercel.
+- You can deploy this on coolify for now.
+I will work on making it serverless so it can be easier to deploy it on vercel.
 - There is a [`docker-compose.coolify.yml`](https://github.com/Syndrizzle/synapse/blob/main/docker-compose.coolify.yml) file, use that.
 - Open your coolify instance, when creating a new project select `Empty Docker Compose` and paste it there.
 - Optionally configure your desired environment values from [`.env.example`](https://github.com/Syndrizzle/synapse/blob/main/.env.example), and the Domain.